 1- Are You Buying The Wrong Loans?
 A Pricing Analysis of Lending Club Loans

 This post previews our interactive pricing tool, which investors use to see how Lending Club prices their loans.
 The three main takeaways are a positive risk premium, positive term spread, and higher term spread in low grades.
 Try our tool here.

 2- How Does Madden vs. Midland Affect Marketplace Lending Investors?

-A much debated topic, the Madden vs. Midland case was highlighted at every marketplace lending conference we attended this fall.
-A Madden Reset would have a significant impact on investor’s portfolio.
-We use static-replication rational pricing method to estimate the haircut of newly issued notes right after a reset occurs.
+A much-debated topic, the Madden vs. Midland case was highlighted at every marketplace lending conference we attended this fall.
+A Madden Reset would have a significant impact on an investor’s portfolio.
+We use a static-replication rational pricing method to estimate the haircut of newly issued notes right after a reset occurs.
 Read more here.

 3- 4 Ways An Interest Rate Hike Will Impact InvestorsOrchard Platform’s Thought Leadership Series] With the upcoming expected interest rate hike, how will marketplace lending be affected?
 From an investment credit risk and analytical perspective, there are certain events institutional investors should be prepared for.
 The shorter end of the yield curve is most sensitive to the Fed rate increase, and we investigate how the upward shift in the yield curve will impact marketplace lending in the following four areas- price return risk, reinvestment risk, prepayment risk, and credit risk.
 Read more of our insights.